ingiehong/StackGPS/README.md

 	4. Check validity of registration and visualize registration.
 	5. Present parameters for adjustment of microscope/sample position.

-Later features to work on
+Later features to work on:

 	1. Automatic positioning for Scanimage/Prariescan
 	2. Tilt adjustment (3D to 3D fitting) (done in v1.1)